-- 26.1 The Academic Board (or equivalent body) of the partner institution is required to agree the actual membership of Boards of Examiners, at the start of each academic year. - 26.2 All External Examiner(s) for the programme/subject area will be members of the board.
-In the case where institutions have many External Examiners then Chief External Examiners only will be required to be members. - 26.3 Under no circumstances may a student of the partner institution of The Open University or studying for an award of The Open University be a member of, or attend, a Board of Examiners.
-A person who is otherwise qualified to be an internal examiner for a programme, for example as a member of academic staff or as an approved External Examiner, and is coincidentally registered as a student on another programme either at the same institution or elsewhere, will not be disqualified from carrying out normal examining commitments. - 26.4 The Chair of the Board of Examiners will be a senior member of staff, commonly a Head of Department or Dean of Faculty, not directly involved in the delivery of the programme/subject area or the assessment of students in the programme or subject area considered by the Board of Examiners, or delegated nominee. - 26.5 The Registrar (or equivalent) or a nominee at the partner institution acting with the authority of the Secretary to the Academic Board should normally be appointed as Secretary to the Board of Examiners. - 26.6 A member of The Open University staff must be present at any Board where final decisions on recommendations for an Open University award is made and where decisions about progression are made.
-Although not normal practice The Open University reserves the right to Chair the Board of Examiners or any subsidiary boards.
+- 26.1 The Academic Board (or equivalent body) of the partner institution is required to agree the membership of Boards of Examiners, at the start of each academic year. - 26.2 All External Examiner(s) for the programme/subject area will be members of the board.
+Where institutions operate a tiered board structure/subsidiary boards and have many External Examiners appointed, the Chief External Examiner(s) only will be required to be members of the board where recommendations for awards to The Open University's Module Results Approval and Qualifications Classification Panel (MRAQCP) are made. - 26.3 Under no circumstances may a student of a partner institution of The Open University or student studying for an award of The Open University may be a member of, or attend, a Board of Examiners.
+A person who is otherwise qualified to be an internal examiner for a programme, for example as a member of academic staff or as an approved External Examiner, and is coincidentally registered as a student on another programme either at the same institution or elsewhere, will not be disqualified from carrying out normal examining commitments. - 26.4 The Chair of the Board of Examiners will be a senior member of staff, commonly a Head of Department, Dean of Faculty or their nominee, and not directly involved in the delivery of the programme/subject area or the assessment of students in the programme or subject area considered by the Board of Examiners. - 26.5 The Registrar (or equivalent) or a nominee at the partner institution acting with the authority of the Academic Board should normally be appointed as Secretary to the Board of Examiners.

-- 1. Each Programme Board of Examiners must include: - a) A Chair - b) A Deputy Chair - c) One Internal Examiner for each main subject area covered - d) A Faculty Representative (as a non-voting observer) - e) A named secretary (as a non-voting attendee) - g) The OU representative - 2.
+- 26.6 A member of The Open University staff must be present at any Examination Board where final decisions on recommendations for an Open University award is made and where decisions about progression are made.
+Although not normal practice The Open University reserves the right to Chair the Board of Examiners or any subsidiary boards. - 1.
+Each Programme Board of Examiners must include: - a) A Chair - b) A Deputy Chair - c) One Internal Examiner for each main subject area covered - d) A Faculty Representative (as a non-voting observer) - e) A named secretary (as a non-voting attendee) - g) The OU representative - 2.
 Where the Chair of the Board considers it appropriate, an Internal or External Examiner may be appointed to examine across more than one subject area. - 3.
 Other Faculties involved with the delivery and examination of a programme may be represented by an appropriate Faculty Representative. - 4.
 The secretary to the Board should be responsible for coordinating all communications with Internal Examiners and External Examiners.